 Perhaps the riskiest (and potentially costliest) way to extend your home’s living space, basement conversions are unsurprisingly the least popular choice among property owners.
 Not only is there the cost of digging, waterproofing and ensuring structural soundness, it rarely adds any significant value to the house.

 Complexities aside, basement conversions do offer some positives.
 With many basements the same size as the entire area of the floor above, this could see a considerable increase in available living space – around 33%.
 Assuming that planning permission and funds allow, this means that rooms can be created either for an expanding family or – with the option of a separate, individual entrance – for an apartment that could be rented out for extra income.

-LMB Loft Conversions are London’s leading providers of loft and garage conversions, providing the highest quality work at competitive prices to help you generate more space for your family.
+LMB Group are London’s leading providers of loft and garage conversions, providing the highest quality work at competitive prices to help you generate more space for your family.
 With decades in the industry, and holding all relevant qualifications, you can rely on LMB to carefully oversee every conversion from start to finish.
 Get in touch today to find out more.